genome-nexus/genome-nexus-java-api-client/README.md

 # genome-nexus-java-api-client
 Java API Client for [Genome Nexus](https://www.genomenexus.org)

+The api generation script (`scripts/generateApiClientModules.sh`) defaults to using `http://genomenexus.org/v2/api-docs`.
+However, the user can override this by passing in an alternate URL as a command line argument.

+### Generate API Client Based on Production Genome Nexus
-To generate the api client, run:
+To generate the api client based on the production Genome Nexus instance, run:
 ```
 . scripts/generateApiClientModules.sh
 ```

-The script defaults to using `http://genomenexus.org/v2/api-docs` to generate the api client modules.
-However, the user can override this by passing in an alternate URL as a command line argument.
+### Generate API Client Based on Custom Genome Nexus

-Deploy a local Genome Nexus instance using desired codebase and run:
+To generate the api client based on a custom instance of Genome Nexus, deploy a local Genome Nexus instance using desired codebase and run:
 ```
 . scripts/generateApiClientModules.sh localhost:38080/v2/api-docs
 ```